awsdocs/aws-xray-developer-guide/doc-source/xray-usage.md

 AWS X\-Ray provides tools and integration to support a variety of languages, frameworks, and platforms\.

+**C\#**

+On Windows Server, you can use the X\-Ray SDK for \.NET to instrument incoming requests, AWS SDK clients, SQL clients, and HTTP clients\.
+On AWS Lambda, you can use the Lambda X\-Ray integration to instrument incoming requests\.

+See  for more information\.

++ **\.NET on Windows Server** – Add a message handler to your HTTP configuration to instrument incoming requests\.

++ **C\# \.NET Core on AWS Lambda** – Enable X\-Ray on your Lambda function configuration to instrument incoming requests\.

+**Go**

+In any Go application, you can use the X\-Ray SDK for Go classes to instrument incoming requests, AWS SDK clients, SQL clients, and HTTP clients\.
+Automatic request instrumentation is available for applications that use HTTP handlers\.

+On AWS Lambda, you can use the Lambda X\-Ray integration to instrument incoming requests\.
+Add the X\-Ray SDK for Go to your function for full instrumentation\.

+See  for more information\.

++ **Go web applications** – Use the X\-Ray SDK for Go HTTP handler to process incoming requests on your routes\.

++ **Go on AWS Lambda** – Enable X\-Ray on your Lambda function configuration to instrument incoming requests\.
+Add the X\-Ray SDK for Go to instrument AWS SDK, HTTP, and SQL clients\.

 **Java**

-In any Java application, you can use the X\-Ray SDK for Java classes to instrument incoming requests, AWS SDK clients, and outgoing HTTP calls\.
-Automatic request instrumentation is available for AWS Lambda and frameworks that support Java servlets\.
+In any Java application, you can use the X\-Ray SDK for Java classes to instrument incoming requests, AWS SDK clients, SQL clients, and HTTP clients\.
+Automatic request instrumentation is available for frameworks that support Java servlets\.
 Automatic SDK instrumentation is available through the Instrumentor submodule\.

+On AWS Lambda, you can use the Lambda X\-Ray integration to instrument incoming requests\.
+Add the X\-Ray SDK for Java to your function for full instrumentation\.

 See  for more information\.